DeschampsJ/docker/README.md

 If you read the docker-compose.yml file, you'll notice that the line indicating which image to use is image: jlbw/docker-swarm-node-app:latest.
 I've previously pushed the application image to my Docker Hub repository (GitHub equivalent for Docker images).
 This configuration ensures that the image is pulled from Docker Hub whenever a container is deployed.
 It's important to note that Docker Swarm cannot build images as it deploys; thus, the application should be pre-built and tested before deployment.

-Try some of the basic commands:
+You can try some of the basic commands:
 ```bash
 docker service ls
 ```